Importance of Analysis in 5 Steps Sales Process

 4. Negotiation

-Importance of analysis in this stage: By analyzing the major requirements of a lead, you can negotiate on those points and drive the communication towards closing.
+Importance of analysis at this stage: By understanding the lead’s core requirements, you can negotiate on the points that matter most and steer the conversation toward a successful close.

 5. Closing